Q & A Concerning Freedom of Information Act Requests

 Hartford Connecticut 06106-5032

-EFFECT ON OTHER DOCUMENTS: PS 91-4 is modified and superseded and may not be relied upon on or after the date of issuance of this Information Publication.
+Effect on Other Documents: Informational Publication 96(14) is modified and superseded and may not be relied upon on or after the date of issuance of this Informational Publication.

-EFFECT OF THIS DOCUMENT: An Informational Publication is a document that addresses frequently-asked questions about a current Department position, policy or practice, usually in a less technical, question-and-answer format.
+Effect of This Document: An Informational Publication is a document that addresses frequently asked questions about a current DRS position, policy or practice, usually in a less technical question and answer format.

 Index heading: Freedom of Information Act Requests